 This process works exactly the same if you want to install WordPress plugins from GitHub.
 The only difference is that to install one of those, you’ll want to go into the WP Pusher → Install Plugin tab instead.
 Then simply rinse and repeat for any other themes and plugins you want to download!

 GitHub is a great platform for learning the ins and outs of your favorite WordPress plugins and themes.
-It’s an invaluable resource for first-time developers, since you can easily poke around ‘under the hood’ of each project, make tweaks if you’d like, and even get involved in collaborations.
+It’s an invaluable resource for first-time developers, since you can easily poke around ‘under the hood’ of each project everythime you make a WordPress website, do some tweaks if you’d like, and even get involved in collaborations.
 Later, you’ll be able to upload your own themes and plugins to the website, and get feedback from other developers.

 In summary, there are two ways to install WordPress plugins from GitHub (and themes also work in the same way).
 You can either download their repositories as zipped files and upload them to your site, or you can use WP Pusher to automate the process.
 The former method is simpler, but the advantage of the latter is that once you’ve installed a plugin or theme, the tool will automatically take care of updates for you.